Episode 1 of The Meditation Course Handbook

 You are probably reading this because you want to learn to calm your mind, and become familiar and comfortable with your mind.
 You're in the right place.

-Insomnia may well be a thing in your life, and I teach some very powerful practices the assist sleep, but you will want to be independent of having to listen to someone on YouTube to get to sleep.
+Insomnia may well be a thing in your life, and I teach some very powerful practices that assist sleep, but you will want to be independent of having to listen to someone on YouTube to get to sleep.
 To gain this independent practice, your meditations need to be training rather than an external voice that you become dependent on.

 Meditation is mental training

 If you learn the practices that I teach, they will work to reduce your worry, anxiety stress, and help you to build focus calmness and relaxation.

 There are other practices that work in these areas, but these are the ones that I have taught In the 2,000 classes that I've taught since 2013.